-In her PhD project (2014-2018), In Good Faith.
-Belief and Credibility in Late Antique Latin Hagiographical Narratives of Chaste Couples, she focused on the narrative and rhetorical strategies employed in hagiographical texts to inspire and thematise belief.
-The project was part of the research project 'Novel Saints: Studies in Ancient Fiction in Hagiography' at Ghent University, which was supervised by prof. dr. Koen De Temmerman and funded by the European Research Council (ERC).
+PhD project (2014-2018), 'In Good Faith.
+Belief and Credibility in Late Antique Latin Hagiographical Narratives about Chaste Couples', focusing on the narrative and rhetorical strategies employed in hagiographical stories to inspire and thematize belief.
+The project was part of the research project 'Novel Saints: Studies in Ancient Fiction and Hagiography' at Ghent University, supervised by Koen De Temmerman and funded by the European Research Council (ERC).

 Future research project (nine months in 2021-2022): 'Total Devotion in Ascetic Hagiography (4-6th cent.
 CE)', focusing on the narrativity and emotional attraction of stories about secret saints within the emerging Christianity of late antiquity.
 It is part of the research project 'Total Devotion – passions and plots in radical religion in the ancient world' at the University of Southern-Denmark (SDU) in Odense, supervised by Laura Feldt and funded by the Independent Research Fund Denmark.